Farming

 Despite its agricultural heritage in the Natomas Basin, large-scale farming has become increasingly difficult and unprofitable for a variety of reasons.

-According to testimony before the Natomas Community Advisory Council, the Sacramento County Planning Commission, and the County Board of Supervisors, large-scale farming in the Upper Westside Plan Area is no longer sustainable.
-These are the existing, on-the-ground conditions in the Plan Area:
+According to written comments and testimony before the Natomas Community Advisory Council, the Sacramento County Planning Commission, and the County Board of Supervisors, large-scale farming in the Upper Westside Plan Area is no longer sustainable.
+These are the existing, on-the-ground conditions in this part of the Natomas Basin:

 • small parcel sizes and ownership patterns that don’t allow an economy of scale